qdm12/gluetun/README.md

     - Use `-p 8388:8388/tcp -p 8388:8388/udp` to access the SOCKS5 proxy (and put your LAN in `EXTRA_SUBNETS` environment variable)
     - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)

-You can update the image with `docker pull qmcgaw/private-internet-access:latest`
+1. You can update the image with `docker pull qmcgaw/private-internet-access:latest`.
+There are also docker tags available:
+    - `qmcgaw/private-internet-access:v1` linked to the [v1 release](https://github.com/qdm12/private-internet-access-docker/releases/tag/v1.0)

 ## Testing